rapitkan/k-bag/README.md

     => This will fetch the Once css library source codes from GitHub.

-5. In the k-bag directory, run: npm start
+5. In the k-bag directory, run

+  `npm start`